Current list of all invasive species in Manitowoc County available on the Wisconsin DNR website.

 Method of spread:

 Description: Plants 3-7 feet tall in a dense bushy growth.
 Linear leaves and purple flowers that bloom in summer.
-Loostrife has a woody root and a dense mat of rhizomes.
+Loosetrife has a woody root and a dense mat of rhizomes.

 Habitat: A wide range of conditions.
 Preferred habitat includes sunny or partly shaded wetlands such as marshes, streams, and prairies.
 Can grow in drier conditions such as pastures and meadows.
 Widespread – can be found throughout Manitowoc County.